smramr/ODNBlockbuster/README.md

-This scripts collects the title, plot, rating and production date of a random movie and uploads it to the DKG.
+This script collects the title, plot, rating and production date of a random movie and uploads it to the DKG.

 Installation: